stylelint/vscode-stylelint/CONTRIBUTING.md

 The codebase is split into three broad areas.

 The first is the VS Code-facing extension in `src/extension/`.
 This is the part that VS Code loads.
 It is responsible for activation, starting the language server process, and exposing commands on the VS Code side.
 You generally touch this layer when you add new user-facing commands, configuration points, or integration with VS Code APIs such as notifications and status items.
+The extension imports the language server, DI framework, and shared utilities via the `@stylelint/language-server` package specifier.

-The second is the language server in `src/server/`.
+The second is the language server in `packages/language-server/src/server/`.
 This is a standalone process that speaks the Language Server Protocol (LSP) and runs Stylelint on documents.
-Inside `src/server/`, the `runtime` directory contains the runtime features that bind into the LSP `Connection`, `modules` groups services, and `services` contains the actual behaviours, such as workspace, Stylelint running, logging, etc.
+Inside that directory, `runtime` contains the runtime features that bind into the LSP `Connection`, `modules` groups services, and `services` contains the actual behaviours, such as workspace, Stylelint running, logging, etc.

-The third is the DI framework in `src/di/`, used throughout the server and in the extension.
+The third is the DI framework in `packages/language-server/src/di/`, used throughout the server and in the extension.
 It provides the building blocks for declaring, grouping, and instantiating services, and is what supports the runtime lifecycle hooks.
 It manages dependencies and lifecycles so that contributors can focus on implementing features instead of wiring.

 As mentioned above, the language server runs as a separate process.
 The extension simply launches it and forwards LSP messages, which means that most interesting work happens on the server side.
 Therefore, most of this guide focuses on working with the server.